ocaml/ocaml/CONTRIBUTING.md

 The description of the merge request must contain a precise explanation of the proposed change.

-Before going in the implementation details, you should include a summary of the change, and a high-level description of the design of the proposed change, with example use-cases.
+Before going into the implementation details, you should include a summary of the change, a justification of why it is beneficial, and a high-level description of the design of the proposed change with example use cases.

+Changes have a cost, they require review work and may accidentally introduce new bugs.
+Communicating as clearly as you can the benefits of your PR will reassure and motivate potential reviewers.

 ### In the patches